 Much more then, being now justified by his blood, we shall be saved from wrath through him.Romans 5:9

 After Jesus Christ gave up His life on the cross, He remained dead for three days.
-At the end of that time, He raised from the dead and returned to Heaven.
+At the end of that time, He rose from the dead and returned to Heaven.
 This illustrates that Jesus Christ has power even over death.

 I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day1 Corinthians 15:3-4